JadedCtrl/cl-ipfs-api2/README.txt

 :cl-ipfs-api² is a pretty simple set of IPFS bindings for Common Lisp, using the HTTP API for (almost) everything, except for pubsub (which uses the locally installed go-ipfs program).
-It uses Dexador, YASON, and UIOP.
+It uses Drakma, YASON, and UIOP.

 ————————————————————————————————————————